To FSBO or not to FSBO

 Ok, so you have decided you want to sell your home on your own.
-As I will clearly state, I highly recommend against doing so because of the dangers, and likeliness of an unsatisfactory experience.
-However, I can offer some help for those that are committed to doing so.
-I will not say it is always a mistake to do so.
+As I will clearly state, I highly recommend against doing so because of the dangers, and likeliness of being unhappy with the experience, and outcome.
+However, it can be a good path for some, in very limited scenarios.
 For some, it is a good choice, and you can save money doing so.
-Often those that sell on their own, have a lot of real estate experience, and deal in real estate on a regular basis.
+Those whom it might make sense to do so, have a lot of real estate experience, and deal in real estate on a regular basis.
 More often than not, they have a relationship with an agent that helps, or were an agent themselves at one point.
 They have been in many real estate transactions and are very familiar with the process.
 Usually these people are not likely on the internet looking for tips.
 For everyone else that is considering doing so to save money, keep in mind the dangers are wasting your time, wasting your money, and in extreme cases, ending up in legal trouble.
-That being said, I can offer some advice and words of caution.
+That being said, look out for the following missteps.

 Other Problems, and Final Thoughts